ValksGodotTools/Template/README.md

 > [!TIP]
 > Tired of strange rotational issues?
 Quaternions can be your ally!
 Every `Node3D` has a `.Quaternion` property.
 Quaternions are combined by multiplication and are always normalized, like `(A * B * C).Normalized()`.
 Remember, the order in which you multiply quaternions is significant!
 This technique helped me achieve smooth weapon camera movements.

-### Mod Loader
-> [!NOTE]
-> Mods have the ability to swap out game assets and run C# scripts.
-However, there's a significant issue with C# mod scripts, which is detailed at https://github.com/ValksGodotTools/Template/issues/15.
-You can find an example mod repository [here](https://github.com/ValksGodotTools/ExampleMod).

 ### Godot Utils

 #### 🦄 Creating Tweens